 Dear Sir or Madam,

-If you have any inquiries or require further clarification, please don't hesitate to reach out to Dominic Chielens, Senior Refereeing Manager, at the FIFA Refereeing Subdivision (This email address is being protected from spambots.
-You need JavaScript enabled to view it.).
+If you have any questions, please do not hesitate to contact Yazid Zakaria, Integrity Manager, at This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Yours faithfully,